BizClik Media: Procurement & Supply Chain Magazine Unveils the 100 Companies Shaping 2025

+Annual ranking highlights the organisations driving innovation, sustainability, and resilience across worldwide supply networks

 LONDON, Sept.
-23, 2025 /PRNewswire/ -- Procurement & Supply Chain Magazine, part of BizClik, has published its 100 Companies Shaping 2025 report, an annual ranking that celebrates the organisations setting new standards for innovation, sustainability, and resilience across procurement and supply chain.
+23, 2025 /PRNewswire/ -- Supply Chain Digital, a BizClik brand, has published its annual ranking, which celebrates the organisations that are setting new standards for innovation, sustainability, and resilience across their supply chains.

 From multinational enterprises to pioneering regional specialists, the report recognises the businesses building agile, responsible, and digitally enabled supply chains in an era of global disruption and transformation.